SreelekhaB77/github-test-reporter/README.md

-# Publish and View Test Results Reports in Github Actions
+# Publish and View Test Results Reports in Github Actions -forked

 > Integrate Test Reporting into Your GitHub Actions Workflow